AivGitHub/cryptocurrency/README.md

 ## Installation
 1. Run shell script "install": ```./bin/install``` from the project directory.
+2. If django not project is not installed - initialize it.
-2. Add "rest_framework". "cryptocurrency" and "api" to INSTALLED_APPS in project settings.py:
+3. Add "rest_framework". "cryptocurrency" and "api" to INSTALLED_APPS in project settings.py:
 ```
 INSTALLED_APPS = [
     ...